quicwg/base-drafts/draft-ietf-quic-recovery.md

 is called.
 Note that a single ACK frame may newly acknowledge several packets.
 OnPacketAcked must be called once for each of these newly acked packets.

-OnPacketAcked takes one parameter, acked_packet, which is the struct of the newly acked packet.
+OnPacketAcked takes the acknowledged packet, acked_packet, which is the struct of the newly acked packet.
+It also takes the largest acknowledged packet, which is used to mark the start of a congestion event if the packet is ECN-CE marked.

 If this is the first acknowledgement following RTO, check if the smallest newly acknowledged packet is one sent by the RTO, and if so, inform congestion control